reymont/ReadAndLearn/system/linux/ELK/docker/fluent/docker-logging-efk-compose.md

 Docker Logging via EFK (Elasticsearch + Fluentd + Kibana) Stack with Docker Compose | Fluentd https://docs.fluentd.org/v0.12/articles/docker-logging-efk-compose

-Docker Logging via EFK (Elasticsearch + Fluentd + Kibana) Stack with Docker Compose This article explains how to collect Docker logs to EFK (Elasticsearch + Fluentd + Kibana) stack.
-The example uses Docker Compose for setting up multiple containers.
+Docker Logging via EFK (Elasticsearch + Fluentd + Kibana) Stack with Docker Compose

-Elasticsearch is an open source search engine known for its ease of use.
-Kibana is an open source Web UI that makes Elasticsearch user friendly for marketers, engineers and data scientists alike.

-By combining these three tools EFK (Elasticsearch + Fluentd + Kibana) we get a scalable, flexible, easy to use log collection and analytics pipeline.
-In this article, we will set up 4 containers, each includes:

-* Apache HTTP Server
-* Fluentd
-* Elasticsearch
-* Kibana
-All of httpd’s logs will be ingested into Elasticsearch + Kibana, via Fluentd.

-Table of Contents

-* Prerequisites: Docker
-  * Step 0: prepare docker-compose.yml
-  * Step 1: Prepare Fluentd image with your Config + Plugin
-  * Step 2: Start Containers
-  * Step 3: Generate httpd Access Logs
-  * Step 4: Confirm Logs from Kibana
-  * Conclusion
-  * Learn More

-# Prerequisites: Docker

-Please download and install Docker / Docker Compose.
-Well, that’s it :)

-Docker Installation

 # Step 0: prepare docker-compose.yml